RFR1/UnrealEngine_Multiplayer_Plugin/Readme.md

 This plugin uses the Steam Online Subsystem for multiplayer functionality, and works with UE4.27-UE5+.

 ## Setup

+**NOTE:** This documentation covers setup on Windows and Linux only, not MacOS.

 First clone this repo or download a ZIP and extract the folder.
 You'll want to drag the Plugins folder into your projects main directory.
-If you already have a Plugins folder present in your project, drag the MultiplayerSessions folder into your Plugins folder.
+If you already have a Plugins folder present in your directory, drag the MultiplayerSessions folder located in the downloaded Plugins folder into your existing Plugins folder.

 ![Screenshot](Images/Drag.png)